Getting Started On Instagram For Business

 Increase sales with shoppable posts

-Through shoppable posts, your followers can tap on a product they see in one of your posts, click over to the product listing in your Instagram shop and make a purchase, all without ever leaving the platform.
+Your followers may tap on a product they see in one of your posts, click to the item listing in your Instagram store, and then make a purchase without ever leaving the app thanks to shoppable posts.

 5. Grow your Instagram follower count

-A few tactics for growing your Instagram followers include:
+A few tips for growing your Instagram followers include:

 - Comment on Instagram posts of people who look like they’d be part of your target audience